techmely/starly/.github/PULL_REQUEST_TEMPLATE/proposal.md

 [To be filled]

 Not in Scope
-Requirements that are not covered by this design, they could be rare scenarios that have minor impact or things that aren’t important now and will be covered in future.
+Requirements that are not covered by this design, they could be rare scenarios that have minor impact or things that aren’t critical now and will be covered in the future.

 [To be filled]